 1)Prior-year figures restated: In the prior year, insurance premiums had been reported under mandatory contributions but are now shown under business operating costs.
 Please refer to Note (1) for disclosures on the restatement of the prior-year figures in line with the new structure.

-The mandatory contributions included the portion of contributions to the European Single Resolution Fund subject to recognition in profit or loss amounting to $\le 40 \, \text{m}$ (2017: $\le 38 \, \text{m}$).
+The mandatory contributions included the portion of contributions to the European Single Resolution Fund subject to recognition in profit or loss amounting to $\leq 40$ m (2017: $\leq 38$ m).

 (35) Depreciation and Amortisation